yusupscopes/aws-url-shortener-api/README.md

 - Consider adding authentication (change `AuthType` to `AWS_IAM` in the CloudFormation template)
 - Add rate limiting to prevent abuse
 - Implement URL validation to prevent malicious URLs

+## Future Enhancements

+- Rate limiting: Prevent abuse of the service
+- Authentication: Add user accounts to manage URLs
+- Analytics dashboard: Visualize click data and trends
+- Custom domain support: Use your own domain instead of the Lambda URL
+- Custom shortcodes: Allow users to specify their own short codes
+- Extended metadata: Store additional data like referrer or geolocation